 - Aggravated Assault (12.1 percent)

-What to Do If You’re A Victim of a Hate Crime
+What To Do If You Are A Victim Of A Hate Crime

-- Seek out support — lean on trusted family and friends, and/or reach out to support groups during this difficult time.
+Lean on trusted family and friends, and/or reach out to support groups during this difficult time.
 Understand the incident was not your fault.

 If you believe that you are the victim of a hate crime, seek the guidance of a professional personal injury attorney like the ones at Parnall & Adams Law.
 An experienced attorney can help you navigate the complex court system and ensure that you have all the right documents and meet important deadlines.
 We can also help you develop your case and can tell you the likelihood of success if your case should ever go to court.